-Best Time to Visit Sundarban Tiger Reserve
+- Best Time to Visit Sundarbans Tiger Reserve

 The area of Sundarbans is a high rainfall area – about 2800 mm of rain on average annually – and it rains heavily here from April to September.